A sublimation printer with Polycrylic for Sublimation.

 This is where polycrylic comes in handy.
 Polycrylic is a water-based protective finish that can be applied to any surface to create a layer of polyester.

-Polycrylic is a clear, fast-drying, and durable finish that is often used to protect wood and other surfaces from scratches, stains, and water damage.
+Its clear, fast-drying, and durable finish protects wood and other surfaces from scratches, stains, and water damage.
 It is available in different forms, such as liquid, spray, or wipe-on.
 Polycrylic is made of acrylic resin and polyurethane, which gives it a glossy and smooth appearance.

-Polycrylic is also compatible with sublimation, as it contains polyester molecules that can bond with the sublimation ink.
-By applying polycrylic to any surface, you can create a sublimation-ready coating that will accept the ink and transfer the design.
+Polycrylic is also compatible with sublimation.
+It contains polyester molecules that can bond with the ink.
+Applying it to any surface can create a sublimation-ready coating that accepts the ink and transfers the design.

 Reasons to use polycrylic for sublimation, such as: